-Andrew João Carvalho Nunes
+Andrew João Carvalho Nunes.

-BA (Hons), MRes, PhD Candidate
+BA (Hons), MRes, PhD Candidate.

-One other example of Andrew’s interest towards Portuguese history is when much of Portuguese Africa sought independence from Portugal, Andrew’s father and uncle were sent among thousands of men to quell the unrest in Portugal’s overseas provinces, with no choice to oppose the war or face imprisonment.
-The developing colonial war was avoidable that instead of relinquishing Portugal’s colonies like the British did following the Second World War, Portugal held on to them, as such, a war ensued on many African fronts, rapidly becoming an unpopular war for the Portuguese, a war that was internationally criticised.
-Andrew’s father was deployed in Mozambique and his uncle in Angola, both survived the war, and both would later emigrate from Portugal to England in the 1970s, leaving life under the dictatorship for good.
+One other example of Andrew’s interest towards Portuguese history, again involving his descendants, is when much of Portuguese-Africa sought independence from Portugal, around this time Andrew’s father and uncle were sent among thousands of men to quell the unrest in Portugal’s ‘overseas provinces’, with no choice to oppose the war or face imprisonment.
+The developing colonial war was avoidable that instead of relinquishing Portugal’s colonies like other European nations did following the Second World War, Portugal held on to them, as such, a war ensued on many African fronts rapidly becoming an unpopular war for the Portuguese, a war that was internationally criticised with Portugal’s opponents supported by the Soviet Union and the United States of America, among others.
+In this conflict Andrew’s father was deployed in Mozambique and his uncle in Angola, both survived the war and both would later emigrate from Portugal to England in the 1970s, leaving life under the dictatorship for good.